DrThanosNT/Travelling-app---Easter-edition/README.md

 Compile and run the Main class

-On the first run, a data file is created automatically if it does not already exist
+On first run, a data file is created automatically if it doesn't already exist

-Use the menu options in the console to begin managing your trip
+Use the console menu to begin managing your trip

 Features
 Sign Up / Log In: User authentication with password saving